squishytiramisu/squishytiramisu/README.md

 - 👋 Hi, I’m @squishytiramisu (陈 林)
 - 👀 I’m interested in Machine Learning, Blockchain, Finance, Music and Software Development.
-- 🌱 I’m currently learning Databases, Java, Signal Analysis.
+- 🌱 I’m currently learning Databases, Java, C# and Blockchain
 - 💞️ I’m looking to collaborate on Machine Learning or something interesting...
 - 📫 How to reach me.